Cadmiral/trailing-profit-bot/README.md

 3. Include the listening webhook url to forward the message to your webserver
 4. Webserver receives the message and checks states and config
 5. Orders are sent to Binance (order logic is in order.py)

+## Configuration files:

+config.txt - telegram and webserver port config \
+state.cfg - can be used to hold state information, such as the multi-timeframe trends (not currently implemented in this version).
+It also checks wheher there is already a trade running of the same security (see example file).

 ## Troubleshooting: